 How Much Does an LLC Cost in Arkansas?

 An LLC in Arkansas costs $195, paid to the Arkansas Secretary of State.
 This amount covers your Certificate of Formation filing ($45) and payment of the franchise taxes ($150).

 However, the LLC cost will be higher based on the extra services you add during the formation process.

 Establishing an LLC will cost you $45 if you file your Certificates of Incorporation online or $50 if you file it in person.

-The processing period usually takes two to three weeks.
+The LLC processing period In Arkansas usually takes two to three weeks.
 For an extra $50, you may expedite it to 7 days, or if you want it sooner, you can pay an additional $100 for a 3-day turnaround.

 Your LLC is only operational once the SOS approves your Certificate of Incorporation documents.